-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
+LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP replacement parts and repair labor to correct defects in materials or workmanship.
 Service must be provided by an authorized Whirlpool service company.
 FULL FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts and repair labor to correct defects in materials or workmanship in the sealed refrigeration system.
 These parts are: 1.
 Compressor 2.
 Evaporator 3.
-Condenser Service must be provided by an authorized Whirlpool service company.
+Condenser 4.
+Drier 5.
+Connecting tubing Service must be provided by an authorized Whirlpool service company.